 In the key-value section insert key=[your AdapTV key].
 In AdapTV, many users utilize the zone to differentiate between different ads.
 In this case, the customer needs to insert zone=[zone name] in the key-value section as well.

 To utilize the latest AdapTV plugin, (The current out of the box plugin utilizes AdatpTV’s legacy integration of AS2.
-The new plugin utilizes AS3 integration.) in the Additional Parameters and Plugins|topic=Additional Parameters and Plugins section of the player, insert key= customAd.path value=http://cdnbakmi.kaltura.com/flash/kdp3/v3.5.7.6/plugins/adaptvas3Plugin.swf.
+The new plugin utilizes AS3 integration.) in the Additional Parameters and Plugins section of the player, insert key= customAd.path value=http://cdnbakmi.kaltura.com/flash/kdp3/v3.5.7.6/plugins/adaptvas3Plugin.swf.